jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

     HMT<[A, B, C]> = [F<A>, F<B>, F<C>]
     ```

-Basically, an homomorphic mapped type - that doesn't make use of an `as` clause - is going to iterate only over the numeric (`` number | `${number}` ``) keys of the array (tuple) type, leaving the other keys untouched.
+Basically, an homomorphic mapped type - without an `as` clause - iterates solely over the numeric (`` number | `${number}` ``) keys of the array (tuple) type, leaving the other keys untouched.
 Therefore the mapped type logic is applied only on element types.

 The preservation of tuple and array types happens only if `!type.declaration.nameType`.
 If you use the `as` clause, then `type.declaration.nameType` contains whatever follows the clause, like a template literal or a conditional.
 It makes sense to lose tuple and array types if we rename or filter out some keys, as we would likely lose some or all the numeric keys.
 With an `as` clause, even a homomorphic mapped type currently iterates through all the keys of the array (tuple) type, but [this could change soon](https://github.com/microsoft/TypeScript/pull/55774).

-Therefore, using the `as` clause doesn't disqualify a mapped type from being homomorphic; it simply has fewer properties.
+Therefore, using the `as` clause doesn't disqualify a mapped type from being homomorphic.
+It simply doesn't preserve tuple and array types.

 ### resolveMappedTypeMembers and getModifiersTypeFromMappedType